Singing hymns through masks, Christians mark pandemic Easter - WTMJ

 The pandemic kept Seville’s Brotherhood of the Holy Resurrection from sending its ornate Easter float, bearing a towering statue of Jesus, through the streets of the Spanish city.
 Instead, the Brotherhood posted videos and old photos from their last procession, two years ago.

-Some Pentecostal Christians in South Africa canceled plans for a three-day retreat starting on Good Friday.
+Some Pentecostal Christians in South Africa canceled a three-day retreat starting on Good Friday.
 On the hills overlooking Soweto, a Johannesburg township, Apostolic Pentecostals gathered in small groups Sunday to mark Easter.
-The pandemic, with night-time curfew, made the retreat impossible.

 In South Korea, Yoido Full Gospel Church, the country’s biggest Protestant church, allowed only about 2,000 people to attend Easter service, or about 17% of the capacity of the main building.
-Masked worshippers sang hymns, clapped and prayed as the service was broadcast online and by Christian TV channels.
-Seoul’s Myeongdong Catholic Cathedral limited Mass attendance to 20% capacity and livestreamed the service.
+Masked worshippers sang hymns and prayed as the service was broadcast online and by Christian TV channels.

 Intent on tamping down weeks of surging infections, the Italian government ordered people to stay home for the three-day weekend except for essential errands.
 Premier Mario Draghi’s government did grant a concession — one visit to family or friends per day in residents’ home regions over the weekend, which includes the national holiday on Monday.